wgtechlabs/unthread-webhook-server/README.md

 The server will start on `http://localhost:3000` with the following endpoints:

 - `GET /health` - Health check endpoint
-- `POST /unthread-webhook` - Main webhook endpoint for Unthread
+- `POST /unthread-webhook` - Main webhook endpoint for Unthread events

 ## 🕹️ Usage